griffithlab/pVACtools/docs/install.rst

 --------------

 A Docker container for pVACtools is available on DockerHub using the `griffithlab/pvactools <https://hub.docker.com/r/griffithlab/pvactools/>`_ repo.
+This Docker container includes installations of the IEDB class I and class II tools at ``/opt/iedb`` (``--iedb-install-directory /opt/iedb``.

 CWL tool wrappers for pVACseq, pVACfuse, and pVACvector can be downloaded using the ``pvactools download_cwls`` command.

 Download CWL tool wrappers